imane0101010/Sudoku/README.md

 auto line1  = dynamic_cast<QLineEdit*>(sender());
 for(int  w=0;w<line.size();w++){
 a=0;
-   if(line1 == line[w]){
+//getting the index of the lineEdit in the line qlist if(line1 == line[w]){
     k=w;
                                }
 }
-QString s = elements.at(k)[0];
+//storing coordinates of the the lineEdit in qstring QString s = elements.at(k)[0];
 QString s1 = elements.at(k)[1];
 QList<int> liste;
 QList<int> liste_;
-int i= s.toInt();
+//converting the strings to integers int i= s.toInt();
 int j = s1.toInt();
 for(int b =0;b<9;b++){
+//check if the cell is empty
 if(line1->text()!=""){
-if(list1.at(i).at(b)==line1->text().toInt()){
+//Now we will check if the number already exist in the row or the column
+//check if the number in the cell is in list1 if(list1.at(i).at(b)==line1->text().toInt()){
 for(int v=0;v<qMax(elements_lab.size(),elements.size());v++){
 if(v<elements_lab.size()){

 QString s2 = elements_lab.at(v)[0];
 if(s2.toInt()==i){
-liste.append(v);
+//store the index of the existing number liste.append(v);
 }
 }if(v<elements.size()){
  QString s2 = elements.at(v)[0];
 if(s2.toInt()==i){
-liste_.append(v);
+//store the index i int the qlist liste_ liste_.append(v);
 }
 }